F. W. de Klerk: Negotiations toward universal suffrage

-His presidency was dominated by the negotiation process, mainly between his NP government and the ANC, which led to the democratization of South Africa.
-On 17 March 1992, De Klerk held a whites-only referendum on ending apartheid, with the result being an overwhelming "yes" vote to continue negotiations to end apartheid.
+His presidency was dominated by the negotiation process, mainly between his NP government and the ANC, which led to the democratisation of South Africa.
+On 17 March 1992, de Klerk held a whites-only referendum on ending apartheid, with the result being an overwhelming "yes" vote to continue negotiations to end apartheid.

-Nelson Mandela was distrustful of the role played by de Klerk in the negotiations, particularly as he believed that de Klerk was knowledgeable about 'third force' attempts to foment violence in the country and destabilize the negotiations.
+Nelson Mandela was distrustful of the role played by de Klerk in the negotiations, particularly as he believed that de Klerk was knowledgeable about 'third force' attempts to foment violence in the country and destabilise the negotiations.
 De Klerk's possible role in the 'third force' came to the attention of the Truth and Reconciliation Commission, but was ultimately never clarified.
 De Klerk was accused by writer Anthony Sampson of complicity in the violence among the ANC, the Inkatha Freedom Party and elements of the security forces.
 He also accused de Klerk of permitting his ministers to build their own criminal empires.

 On 17 July 1992, the Boipatong massacre by the Inkatha Freedom Party occurred, killing 45 people.
 The massacre caused a resurgence of international pressure against South Africa over claims of police collusion, leading to a weaker position at the negotiation tables for the National Party.

 The Goldstone Commission concluded there was no evidence of police collusion in the massacre.

-On 30 April 1993, De Klerk issued an apology for the actions of the apartheid government, stating that: "It was not our intention to deprive people of their rights and to cause misery, but eventually apartheid led to just that.
+On 30 April 1993, de Klerk issued an apology for the actions of the apartheid government, stating that: "It was not our intention to deprive people of their rights and to cause misery, but eventually apartheid led to just that.
 Insofar as to what occurred we deeply regret it...
 Yes we are sorry".
 Tutu urged people to accept the apology, stating that "saying sorry is not an easy thing to do...
 We should be magnanimous and accept it as a magnanimous act", although Tutu was privately frustrated that de Klerk's apology had been qualified and had not gone so far as to call apartheid an intrinsically evil policy.